Considerations of the binding nature of CBC guidance

 “This guidance is issued by the Church Buildings Council under section 55(1)(d) of the Dioceses, Mission and Pastoral Measure 2007.
 As it is statutory guidance, it must be considered with great care.
 The standards of good practice set out in the guidance should not be departed from unless the departure is justified by reasons that are spelled out clearly, logically and convincingly“.

-In Re All Saints West Burnley ECC Bla 6, Chancellor Bullimore considered the application of the CBC Guidance on Seating [“the Guidance”] with reference to differing approaches taken in the consistory courts and in R (Munjaz) v Mersey Care NHS Trust [2006) 2 AC 148, the leading case on statutory authority.
+In Re All Saints West Burnley ECC Bla 6, Chancellor Bullimore considered the application of the CBC Guidance on Seating [“the Guidance”] with reference to differing approaches taken in the consistory courts and in R (Munjaz) v Mersey Care NHS Trust 2 AC 148, the leading case on statutory authority.
 With regard to the above footnote, he stated:

 “.
 There is nothing in the Measure itself (which is the equivalent of an Act of Parliament or statute, as a matter of law) that spells out how or to what extent or by whom any guidance is to be followed or enforced, so what does this footnote mean?
 The phrase ‘statutory guidance’ does not mean simply that it emanates from a body set up under a Statute or Measure.
 If it meant only that it would be pointless to state it.
 It means much more than that, and if it did not, then the footnote would appear to be without foundation under the Measure”.

-Whilst concurring with other parts of the judgment, the following discussion reaches a different conclusion form that reached in the above paragraph; the Code of Practice in Munjaz had been subject to parliamentary scrutiny, and therefore had statutory authority.
+Whilst concurring with other parts of the consistory court judgment, the following discussion reaches a different conclusion from that reached in the above paragraph; the Code of Practice in Munjaz had been subject to parliamentary scrutiny, and therefore had statutory authority.
 Furthermore, it is difficult to evince what added-value the inclusion of the footnote gives to the January 2017 revision of the Guidance, compared with the March 2015 revision, in which it was absent.